AnnaVM/Twitter_API/README.md

 ![]( "Bar graph of tweets from Android vs iPhone - quotes")

-Looking at tweets with links:
+- Looking at tweets with links (more of a staff behavior):
 <figure>
   <img style="float: right;" src="https://github.com/AnnaVM/Twitter_API/blob/master/images/hasLinks.png"
    alt="tweets with links"